Configuration¶

 The path to a config can also be provided:

-jmp exporter start --config /etc/jumpstarter/exporters/another/exporter.yaml
+jmp exporter run -c /etc/jumpstarter/exporters/another/exporter.yaml

 All exporter configurations can be listed with jmp exporter list